LucasSD/docvault/coding-exercise-main/README.md

 I have a setup.cfg file to configure Coverage (and a cvrg.bat file to run it more easily from the terminal).

 I have not tested templates directly, but I have tested the context data sent to them.
 My understanding is that this is considered sufficient by some, but it would be interesting to discuss this point with you.
+I wanted to run some integrated tests with Selenium, but ran out of time.
+I believe some of my tests are somewhat integrated anyway.

 I decided not to include type annotation, but would be interested in your guidance on this (I note that you used it in your initial view included in the exercise).

 ## Getting Started